 Universities and their individual departments differ markedly in the ways and the extent to which they use adjunct faculty.
 If you do not have a history of teaching at the university level then it is important to document your effectiveness in this arena.
 Stellar teaching evaluations, even from analytic candidates, can provide compelling evidence of your skill.
 Also, ask those for whom you have guest lectured to provide references for you.
 In fact, when you guest lecture you may want to garner further testimony of your skill: ask students to complete evaluations.
 Establish relationships with those in a position to hire you and make them aware of your availability.
 In particular, let them know if you are willing to teach if they find themselves “in a pinch”.
 Helping out in this situation is an excellent way to convey your commitment to teaching.

 If your primary teaching experience has been at the institute or in medical schools then you are in for a pleasant surprise.
 At universities, adjuncts get paid!
 Albeit this is not a lucrative enterprise, but they do get paid.
 The amounts paid vary as a function of the discipline, the school, the department and the adjunct faculty person.
-My informal research in the Washington, D.C. area reveals that adjunct salaries vary from $10000.00 per course, at some business schools, to $1500.00 per course at some community colleges.
+My informal research in the Washington, D.C. area reveals that adjunct salaries vary from $15,000.00 per course, at some business schools, to $1500.00 per course at some community colleges.
 Don’t discuss it with the decision maker until you have learned about the salary ranges for adjuncts.
 After clarifying that, present yourself as someone by virtue of his/her experience (i.e. years and years and years of extensive, training) is seasoned and who, consequently, warrants top pay.
-If compensation is inconsequential to you then consider donating the salary to our low fee clinic.
+If compensation is inconsequential to you then consider donating the salary to the low fee clinic within your institute.

 Preparing for your arrival on campus